You see sharing buttons on almost every site. But do readers use social share buttons today, or have they become blind

 This is very, very low usage: Users are 11.5 times more likely to tap an advertisement than they are to tap on a social sharing button on mobile.

-From the results above, you would have to conclude that although you see these buttons everywhere, very few people actually interact and use them.
-On top of that, they are not beneficial to mobile user experience.
+From the results above, you would have to conclude that although you see these buttons everywhere, very few people actually interact with and use them.
+On top of that, they are not beneficial to the mobile user experience.

 The negative effect on your site speed

 Social sharing plugins are notorious for slowing down your site loading speed.

 I use an extremely lightweight plugin.
 But it still adds half a second to my page load time.

 Scott Cole again has a great example of how bad the effect can get with some plugins.

 Some social plugins’ design and development can add a considerable amount of load time and add many requests.

 These requests are often data collection for ad networks or calibrating share counts.

 If you have a sharing plugin, you should check its performance.

 If it is a resource hog and collecting personal data, you really should find a better, safer, and faster alternative.

 Here is a quote from an article by Busines2Community about privacy issues.